ICJ hearing: Pakistan has strong case against Jadhav, says FO

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-As if India’s involvement in Balochistan, from where Jadhav was arrested not enough, reports indicate that after campaigns in Geneva and London, an office for Free Balochistan has now been accommodated in New Delhi.
+As if India’s involvement inside Balochistan, from where Jadhev was arrested not enough, reports indicate that after campaigns in Geneva and London, an office for Free Balochistan has now been accommodated in New Delhi.

 “OHCHR report on Kashmir has greatly upset the Indian efforts to project that all is well in IHK as it is the first report of its kind that acknowledges and documents India’s widest human rights violations in IHK”, he added.